PradeepSingh1988/bitC-DB/README.md

 This kind of storage is suitable for high writes as compared to reads.
 No seek is required for writes, as they are always appneded to a file.
 Read requires a seek since it needs to read the data randomly from files.

+The BitC-DB implementation supports:

+* hint files
-The implementation supports hint files, index rebuilding at server startup and compaction of logs as well.
+* index rebuilding at server startup
+* compaction of logs

 ## Running BitC-DB